 We adopted a Compensation Recovery Policy (sometimes referred to as a "clawback" policy) effective as of October 2, 2023.
 Our Compensation Recovery Policy provides for the recoupment of certain incentive-based executive compensation in the event that the Company is required to prepare an accounting restatement of its financial statements due to material noncompliance with any financial reporting requirement under the securities laws, including any required accounting restatement to correct an error in previously issued financial statements that is material to the previously issued financial statements, or that would result in a material misstatement if the error were corrected in the current period or left uncorrected in the current period.
 In the event of an applicable restatement, the Compensation Recovery Policy provides that the Compensation Committee will cause the Company to promptly recover any erroneously awarded incentive-based compensation received by any covered executive officer during the three completed fiscal years immediately preceding the date on which the Company is required to prepare such an accounting restatement.
 Covered executive officers include both current and former executive officers.
-Incentive-based compensation includes any compensation that is granted, earned or vested based wholly or in part on the attainment of a financial reporting measure.
-Financial reporting measures are those that are determined and presented in accordance with the accounting principles used in preparing the Company's financial statements, and any measures that are derived wholly or in part from such measures, regardless of whether such measures are presented within the Company's financial statements or included in a filing with the SEC.
-With limited exceptions, the amount required to be recovered in the event of an accounting restatement generally will equal the amount of incentive-based compensation received by the covered executive officer that exceeds the amount of such compensation that otherwise would have been received had it been determined based on the restated amounts, computed without regard to any taxes paid.
-The Compensation Recovery Policy is intended to comply with the requirements of SEC Rule 10D-1 under the Securities Exchange Act and the listing requirements of the Nasdaq Stock Market and the Compensation Recovery Policy is effective with respect to covered incentive-based compensation received on or after October 2, 2023.
+Incentive-based compensation includes any compensation that is granted, earned, or vested based wholly or in part on the attainment of a financial statements, and any measures that are derived wholly or in part from such measures, regardless of whether such measures are presented within the Company's financial statements or included in a filing with the SEC.
+With limited exceptions, the amount required to be recovered in the event of an accounting restatement of such compensation Recovery Policy is intended to complex would have been received but it been determined based on the restated amounts, computed without regard to any taxes paid.
+The Compensation Recovery Policy is intended to complex will equal the amount of SEC Rule 10D-1 under the Securities Exchange Act and the listing requirements of the Na